TutorialsLast Updated May 6, 20249 min read

 In this tutorial, I will show you how to Dockerize your Golang API.
-Using an already built Golang API project, you will build a container image out of it, and then push the container image to the Azure container registry.
+Using an already built Golang API project, you will build a container image out of it.
+Then, you’ll push the container image to the Azure Container Registry.
 I will then show you how to create an Azure web service as an application and connect the container image to it.

 Prerequisite